3mirSahin/SEAM/README.md

 # SEAM: Spatially Equivariant Action Maps

 This is the repository for the Spatially Equivariant Action Maps MSc thesis project.
-Paper link will be added.
+[Click here to access the paper.](git_images_documents/SEAM%20Report.pdf)

 ## Requirements
 This project was built on [PyRep](https://github.com/stepjam/PyRep) and [Coppelia Sim](https://www.coppeliarobotics.com).